sigmasaur/AwSW-it/README.md

   * At line 535: *[...] her personality makes your scales stand on end.*
   * At line 537: *Makes your what stand on end?*
 * At line 543: Note that the player character must be referring to lines 2056-2100 of [`chapter3.rpy`](#chapter3rpy).
-* At line 573: Corrected missing full stop.
+* At line 573: Added full stop to match the other prompts.
 * At line 595, 628, 767, 769: Rendered *child*(*ren*) as *cub*(*s*).
 * At line 664: Unfolded *10%* → *ten percent*, for elegance.
 * At line 682: Corrected *sub<b>t</b>lety*.
 * At line 749: Corrected *encouraged* → *discouraged*, as `Bryce` is supposedly the same species as `Emera`, so if *dating between different species [was] encouraged* then it wouldn't explain *why [she] is so interested* in him.
-* At line 749: Split in multiple parts to fit fewer lines.
+* At line 749: Split into multiple parts to fit fewer lines.
 * At line 793-838: Note that these lines also trigger if `Remy` didn't survive and `Sebastian` and the player character learned of it.
 Affected sequences: don't see `Remy`'s good ending, play [`remy3.rpy`](#remy3rpy) and put `Remy` in a `bad` mood, save `Bryce` and take the PDA to the library in [`chapter4.rpy`](#chapter4rpy).
 * At line 869, 1146: Corrected uppercase letter to lowercase after colon.
 * At line 1144: Unfolded *5* → *five*, for elegance.